4 min read

 3 ways to pay off your debt

-From the snowball method to debt consolidation, three strategies can help you get ahead of principal and interest payments and get closer to living debt free.
+Whether through the snowball method or another strategy, we can help you take control, get ahead of payments, and get closer to living debt free.

-If you have too many payments every month, you might get behind on other financial goals such as building an emergency fund, taking a vacation, or adding to a retirement account.
+If you have debt, you’re not alone.
+The average American carries more than $100,000 in debt.1 That existing debt load means unexpected expenses such as medical bills can be a tipping point into financial insecurity.2 And if you have too many payments every month, you might get behind on other financial goals such as building an emergency fund, taking a vacation, or adding to a retirement account.

+One place to start?
 Try to make progress every month on reducing your debt.
 It takes a little organization up front, plus a strategy that fits your budget and your preferences.
-These steps can help:
+These steps can help—including three specific, practical strategies to pay down or pay off your debt:

 Make a list of all your debt.